Mike Glennon doesn't feel undermined by presence of Mitchell Trubisky

-LAKE FOREST, Ill. -- Don’t expect another Sam Bradford situation to unfold in Chicago between Mike Glennon and the Bears.
+LAKE FOREST, Ill. -- Don’t expect another iteration of Sam Bradford's situation last offseason in Philadelphia to unfold in Chicago between Mike Glennon and the Bears.

 Glennon -- while admittedly shocked the team chose Mitchell Trubisky at No. 2 overall in the draft -- reiterated on Tuesday that he intends to take the high road in 2017, regardless of the fact the organization just drafted his future replacement.